Ikos3k/dotfiles/README.md

   - `backup`: Create a backup of files.
   - `restore`: Restore files from the backup.
 - `[-diff]`: Optional flag for the both actions.
-  - `-diff`: Compare files and show differences during the restore process.
+  - `-diff`: Compare files and show differences.
 - `[-safe]`: Optional flag for the `restore` action.
   - `-safe`: Prompt for confirmation before restoring each file.
 Automatically shows differences.